Donald Duck: Further developments

 Dozens of writers continued to utilize Donald in their stories around the world.

 For example, the Disney Studio artists, who made comics directly for the European market.
 Two of them, Dick Kinney (1917–1985) and Al Hubbard (1915–1984) created Donald's cousin Fethry Duck.

 The American artists Vic Lockman and Tony Strobl (1915–1991), who were working directly for the American comic books, created Moby Duck.
 Strobl was one of the most productive Disney artists of all time and drew many stories which Barks wrote and sketched after his retirement.
 In the 1990s and early 2000s, these scripts were re-drawn in a style closer to Barks' own by Dutch artist Daan Jippes.

 Italian publisher Mondadori created many of the stories that were published throughout Europe.
 They also introduced numerous new characters who are today well known in Europe.
-One example is Donald Duck's alter ego, a superhero called Paperinik in Italian, created in 1969 by Guido Martina (1906–1991) and Giovan Battista Carpi (1927–1999).
+One example is Donald Duck's alter ego, a superhero called Paperinik in Italian (known as Duck Avenger in the US and Superduck in the UK), created in 1969 by Guido Martina (1906–1991) and Giovan Battista Carpi (1927–1999).

 Giorgio Cavazzano and Carlo Chendi created Umperio Bogarto, a detective whose name is an obvious parody on Humphrey Bogart.
-They also created O.K Quack, an extraterrestrial Duck who landed on earth in a spaceship in the shape of a coin.
+They also created O.K Quack, an extraterrestrial Duck who landed on Earth in a spaceship in the shape of a coin.
 He, however, lost his spaceship and befriended Scrooge, and now is allowed to search through his money bin time after time, looking for his ship.

-Romano Scarpa (1927–2005), who was a very important and influential Italian Disney artist, created Brigitta McBridge, a female Duck who is madly in love with Scrooge.
+Romano Scarpa (1927–2005), a very important and influential Italian Disney artist, created Brigitta McBridge, a female Duck who is madly in love with Scrooge.
 Her affections are never answered by him, though, but she keeps trying.
 Scarpa also came up with Dickie Duck, the granddaughter of Glittering Goldie (Scrooge's possible love interest from his days in the Klondike) and Kildare Coot, a nephew of Grandma Duck.